WebAssembly/spec/md-proto/WebAssembly.md

 An *import* is one of the following:
  - a function import.
+ - a linear-memory import.
  - a global import.
- - a linear-memory import.
  - a table import.

 All imports contain:
  - a *module [string]*, identifying a module to import from.
- - a *name [string]*, identifying an entity in that module to import.
+ - a *name [string]*, identifying an export in that module to import.

 A *function import* additionally contains:
  - a function declaration, as described in the [Function Section].

+A *linear-memory import* additionally contains:
+ - a linear-memory declaration, as described in the [Linear-Memory Section].

 A *global import* additionally contains:
  - a global declaration, as described in the [Global Section].

-A *linear-memory import* additionally contains:
- - a linear-memory declaration, as described in the [Linear-Memory Section].

 A *table import* additionally contains:
  - a table declaration, as described in the [Table Section].